American International Pictures: Anglo-Amalgamated

-AIP developed a mutual relationship with Britain's Anglo-Amalgamated who would distribute AIP's product in the UK In return, AIP would distribute their films in the U.S., such as The Tommy Steele Story (1957) and Cat Girl (1957).
+AIP developed a mutual relationship with Britain's Anglo-Amalgamated who would distribute AIP's product in the UK.
+In return, AIP would distribute their films in the U.S., such as The Tommy Steele Story (1957) and Cat Girl (1957).

 AIP also imported The White Huntress (1954, England), Pulgarcito (1958, Mexico) and The Sky Calls (1959, Russia).

 Late 1950s crisis

 AIP became a victim of its own success when other companies started copying its double feature strategy.
 Costs were rising and were not compensated by increased box office grosses.
 AIP shut down most of their production arms and focused on distributing films from Italy, while they decided what to do next.

-In October 1959 AIP announced it had secured finance from Colonial Bank (who had financed three of their films to date) for ten films over the next 12 months.
+In October 1959 AIP announced it had secured finance from Colonial Bank (which had financed three of their films to date) for ten films over the next 12 months.
 The remaining 14 to 20 projects planned were paid by Pathe Laboratories.
 The ten films were Diary of a High School Bride, Drag Race, The Haunted House of Usher, End of the World, World Without Women, Bombs Away, Blood Hill,Take Me To Your Leader, She and Eve and the Dragon.
 Not all of these would be made.